TeachersFirst - Featured Sites: Week of Apr 27, 2014

 In the ClassroomAlthough we recommend this site for all ages, in the primary grades this would be strictly a professional tool for teachers to share site lists with parents, students, or even colleagues.
 Use this site to combine the url's of online class projects into one group (one url).
 Create a group of recommended resources for students or parents on a specific subject or topic.
 Share that url through your classroom website or newsletter.
 Create a single url to all reading resources or math resources for students to explore at home.
 Create a url for each unit.
 Create a group with videos on a specific area of classroom content.
 Create a classroom account where students add resources they have found to share with others.
 Share this site with others in your building or district as an easy way to save and share online resources.

 Grades8 to 12

 In the ClassroomBookmark and save this site for use throughout your World War Two unit.
 Introduce this site on your interactive whiteboard or projector.
 Then have students explore this site independently or in small groups.
-Challenge students to find examples of the Allies' use of propaganda and use an online tool such a Creately (reviewed here) to create diagrams, mindmaps, and other visual graphic organizers comparing the uses of propaganda.
-Have students create a word cloud of the propaganda terms they learn from this site using a tool such as Wordle (reviewed here), Tagxedo (reviewed here), or WordItOut (reviewed here).
+Challenge students to find examples of the Allies' use of propaganda and exchange paper and pen by using an online tool such as Canva, reviewed here, to create diagrams, mindmaps, and other visual graphic organizers comparing the uses of propaganda.
+Enhance learning by having students create a word cloud of the propaganda terms they learn from this site using a tool such as Wordle, reviewed here, or WordItOut, reviewed here.
 Save this one in your favorites to suggest if you have students who need primary sources projects for National History Day.